mycsHQ/reviewly/README.md

 > Serve the content of a folder based on a subdomain (we use it to review our feature branch, hence the name)

+## Description

+This app will serve the content of a folder based on the subdomain.
+eg. `de.my-branch.mydomain.tld` will serve the content of the folder `$HOME/features/my-branch`.

+This app also contains a webhook to delete a folder when a branch is deleted.

 ## Getting started